intel-retail/automated-self-checkout/docs_src/OVMS/pipelinerun.md

 !!!
 Note
     For simulated camera as input source, please [run camera simulator first](../run_camera_simulator.md).

 !!!
 Note
+    For using RealSense as input source, please [see here on how to obtain serial number](../camera_serial_number.md).

+!!!
+Note
     The value of x in `dgpu.x` can be 0, 1, 2, and so on depending on the number of discrete GPUs in the system.